saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 In the above example, we start out creating a dictionary for later use.
 After this, we iterate the lines of the string.

-For every line that has 'FULL' in it, we split the string and take the first and last word, we we store as `ospf_neighbor_id` and `ospf_neighbor_int`.
+For every line that has 'FULL' in it, we split the string and take the first and last word which we assign to the variables `ospf_neighbor_id` and `ospf_neighbor_int`.

 We use the variables to print a message to the terminal and we build a dictionary where the OSPF neighbor interface is the key and the OSPF neighbor ID is the value.